rickardo-roxas/database-management-gui/README.md

 # CS122_9301Team8
-A group programming project for the course CS 122 - Computer Programming 2 (AY 2022-2023) - Midterms.
+A group programming project for the course CS 122 - Computer Programming 2 (AY 2022-2023).
-DeTorresDelizoLacanilaoLimbocRagudosRoxas9301
+Midterm and Finals.

 ## Group Project 2 - MixedFractionArithmetic
 MixedFractionCalculator